-- For the purposes of this SLFRS, a transaction with an employee (or other party) in his/her capacity as a holder of equity instruments of the entity is not a share-based payment transaction.
-For example, if an entity grants all holders of a particular class of its equity instruments the right to acquire additional equity instruments of the entity at a price that is less than the fair value of those equity instruments, and an employee receives such a right because he/she is a holder of equity instruments of that particular class, the granting or exercise of that right is not subject to the requirements of this SLFRS. - As noted in paragraph 2, this SLFRS applies to share-based payment transactions in which an entity acquires or receives goods or services.
+- For the purposes of this SLFRS, transfers of an entity's equity instruments by its shareholders to parties that have supplied goods or services to the entity (including employees) are share-based payment transactions, unless the transfer is clearly for a purpose other than payment for goods or services supplied to the entity.
+This also applies to transfers of equity instruments of the entity's parent, or equity instruments of another entity in the same group as the entity, to parties that have supplied goods or services to the entity. - For the purposes of this SLFRS, a transaction with an employee (or other party) in his/her capacity as a holder of equity instruments of the entity is not a share-based payment transaction.
+For example, if an entity grants all holders of a particular class of its equity instruments the right to acquire additional equity instruments of the entity at a price that is less than the fair value of those equity instruments, and an employee receives such a right because he/she is a holder of equity instruments of that particular class, the granting or exercise of that right is not subject to the requirements of this SLFRS. - 5 As noted in paragraph 2, this SLFRS applies to share-based payment transactions in which an entity acquires or receives goods or services.
 Goods includes inventories, consumables, property, plant and equipment, intangible assets and other non-financial assets.
-However, an entity shall not apply this SLFRS to transactions in which the entity acquires goods as part of the net assets acquired in a business combination as defined by SLFRS 3 Business Combinations, in a combination of entities or businesses under common control as described in paragraphs B1-B4 of SLFRS 3, or the contribution of a business on the formation of a joint venture as defined by SLFRS 11 Joint Arrangements.
+However, an entity shall not apply this SLFRS to transactions in which the entity acquires goods as part of the net assets acquired in a business combination to which SLFRS 3 Business Combinations applies.
 Hence, equity instruments issued in a business combination in exchange for control of the acquiree are not within the scope of this SLFRS.
 However, equity instruments granted to employees of the acquiree in their capacity as employees (eg in return for continued service) are within the scope of this SLFRS.
 Similarly, the cancellation, replacement or other modification of share-based payment arrangements because of a business combination or other equity restructuring shall be accounted for in accordance with this SLFRS.
-SLFRS 3 provides guidance on determining whether equity instruments issued in a business combination are part of the consideration transferred in exchange for control of the acquire (and therefore within the scope of SLFRS 3) or are in return for continued service to be recognised in the post-combination period (and therefore within the scope of this SLFRS).
+SLFRS 3 provides guidance on determining whether equity instruments issued in a business combination are part of the consideration transferred in exchange for control of the acquiree (and therefore within the scope of SLFRS 3) or are in return for continued service to be recognised in the postcombination period (and therefore within the scope of this SLFRS).

-- This SLFRS does not apply to share-based payment transactions in which the entity receives or acquires goods or services under a contract within the scope of paragraphs 8-10 of LKAS 32 Financial Instruments: Presentation or paragraphs 5-7 of LKAS 39 Financial Instruments: Recognition and Measurement. - 6A This SLFRS uses the term 'fair value' in a way that differs in some respects from the definition of fair value in SLFRS 13 Fair Value Measurement.
-Therefore, when applying SLFRS 2 an entity measures fair value in accordance with this SLFRS, not SLFRS 13.
+6 This SLFRS does not apply to share-based payment transactions in which the entity receives or acquires goods or services under a contract within the scope of paragraphs 8-10 of LKAS 32 Financial Instruments: Presentation or paragraphs 5-7 of LKAS 39 Financial Instruments: Recognition and Measurement.